 Some of the limitations of heat spreaders are listed below:

-1. Cost: Heat spreaders can be expensive, particularly those made from high-conductivity materials like copper or aluminum.
+- Cost: Heat spreaders can be expensive, particularly those made from high-conductivity materials like copper or advanced composites.
+Aluminum is generally considered low-cost.
 This can increase the overall cost of electronic devices.

-5. Structural Limitations: Heat spreader design is largely dependent on the available space within an electronic device’s enclosure.
+- Structural Limitations: Heat spreader performance is constrained by the form factor limitations of the device.
 Therefore, it can sometimes be difficult to design effective heat spreaders if there is limited space within a device.

 Are Heat Spreaders on RAM Necessary?